 So who cares about this Architecture “thing” anyway?
-Simple answer: you, the software developer, should care.
+The simple answer is: you, the software developer, should care.
 Architecture is imposed on you.
-You do suffer (for many years) or possibly enjoy Windows Architects decisions.
+You do suffer (for many years) or (who knows) possibly enjoy Windows Architects’ decisions.

-2015 Win10 example: it turns out that for some reason inheritance has been chosen (by Architects) over aggregation in WIN RT API and especially so in it’s implementation patterns.
-And then, in the same time, while learning WIN RT API, one is faced with effectively not having interface inheritance in a new IDL.
+There is an example: it turns out that for some reason inheritance has been chosen (by Architects) over aggregation in WIN10 RT API and especially so in its implementation patterns.
+And then, at the same time, while learning WIN RT API, one is faced with effectively not having interface inheritance in a new IDL.
 Curious and peculiar.
 The question is: Why?

 Well, some Windows 10 Architect (I hope) knows why.
 But who she is?
 Where are they?
 Who do you call for real fundamental and necessary details, if you want to really understand Windows 10 API?

-Architecture tells us WHY has something been done or not.
+Good Architecture tells us WHY has something been done.
 Not HOW and not WHEN and not WHO …

-“How” might be answered by technical or application Architect.
-But that is way bellow top level Windows 10 System Architecture we are talking here.
+“How” might be answered by a technical or application Architect.
+But that is way below the top-level Windows 10 System Architecture we are talking about here.
 Technical/Application Architect is more of an organizational tag for an important role of a senior developer.

 “Channel 9” is full of Architecture.
 Will it help perhaps, to follow all those Architects over there?
 Perhaps it will.
 But none of them clever MSFT Architects, never ever really answers that proverbial “Why” question.
 Although, as a matter of fact, nobody is asking them.
 Especially not on Channel 9.
 And that is funny.

-OK then, who else can help and is now over there on the surface of the MSDN ocean?
+OK then, who else can help and is now over there sailing on the surface of the Microsoft Docs ocean?
 There are indeed guys (possibly called Application Architects) who can show you how actually WIN RT API works.
-In a great detail, too.
-How COM is back into the lime light, and HOW C# now understands WIN RT components written in modern C++.
-As an good example, Kenny Kerr is rather insightful and talented guy.
+In great detail, too.
+How COM is back into the limelight, and HOW C# now understands WIN RT components written in modern C++.
+As a good example, Kenny Kerr is a rather insightful and talented guy.
 But Kenny just delivers the HOW.
 Kenny never asks or answers WHY.

 Why is Architecture important?

-Because (among few other reasons) Architectural decisions are impossible to change after implementation milestone has been reached.
+Because (among a few other reasons) Architectural decisions are impossible to change after the implementation milestone has been reached.
 Which makes them very important.
 And in case of mistakes, very (very) expensive.

-Paradoxically non existence of Architectural decision is one fact impossible to change.
-And neither of the two (decisions) is good information to publish.
-Especially not good for shareholders and the company income.
+Paradoxically non-existence of Architectural decisions is one fact impossible to change.
+And neither of the two (decisions or lack of) is good information to publish.
+Especially not good for shareholders and the company’s income.

 Existence of Architecture is important, but non existence of Architecture is even more important

 How so?
 Here is one example.
-Windows “zero” was quickly built as an MS DOS add-on.
+Windows “zero” was (it seems somewhat) quickly built as an MS-DOS add-on.
 Built.
-Not Architect-ed, designed, built, tested and then again to cycle 2 and the next cycle and so on.
+Not Architect-ed, designed, built, tested, and then again to cycle 2 and the next cycle and so on.
 The fact that WIN 0.x was never Architect-ed is one fact almost impossible to deny.
-During last 30+ years, I do not remember anyone has ever tried to deny this.
-So After 30+ years I will call it a fact.
+During the last 30+ years, I do not remember anyone who has ever tried to deny this.
+So After 30+ years, I will call it a fact.

 Thus it is very hard to defend against the claim that Windows 1.0 has generated one enormous technical debt.
 Therefore.
-Publishing Windows 10 (or whichever) blueprints right now might actually break Microsoft.
-How?
+Publishing Windows 10 (or whichever) blueprints right now might actually break Microsoft Inc. How?

 Remember this is not a source code we are talking about here.
 We are talking about Windows 10 System Architecture.
-Detailed OS Architecture is a blue print, not a source code.
-Skyscraper is built by producing (very) detailed blue prints, finished before actual building is built 1.
+Detailed OS Architecture is a blueprint, not a source code.
+A skyscraper is built by producing (very) detailed blueprints, finished before the actual building is built 1.

-Existence of Windows detailed architecture published will allow experts to quickly reveal the weak points.
-Wit the dates.
+The existence of Window’s detailed architecture published will allow experts to quickly reveal the weak points.
+With the dates.
 The nightmare details.
 Inherited all the way back from Windows 0. x.

-Based on this swampy, erratic, shifting grounds is “tower of” COM.
-Beside WIN NT, COM is one huge achievement in long history of Windows struggle.
-Let me put it into perspective for you: COM is like deep sea oil rig that has never been broken.
+Based on this swampy, erratic, shifting grounds is the “tower of” COM.
+Besides WIN NT, COM is one huge achievement in the long history of Windows struggle.
+Let me put it into perspective for you: COM is like a deep-sea oil rig that has never been broken.
 Something that is virtually unheard of.
-And crucially: each deep sea oil rig improvement always starts by revisiting its architecture.
-One luxury that (I assume) COM architects have not had.
+And crucially: each deep-sea oil rig improvement always starts by revisiting its architecture.
+One luxury that (I assume) COM architects had.

-COM “material” is thus an good example of how very carefully Windows Architecture bits and pieces are sanitized and then released into the “wild”.
+COM “material” is thus a good example of how very carefully Windows Architecture bits and pieces are sanitized and then released into the “wild”.

 And what about Windows?
-There is no Academic proof of quality or correctness of WIN Architecture because there is no WIN Architecture to see.
+There is no Academic proof of the quality or correctness of WIN Architecture because there is no WIN Architecture to see.
 It was never published.
-We know a lot of high level details about Windows.
-But almost nothing bellow that.
-Going further will be reverse engineering.
+We know a lot of high-level details about Windows.
+But almost nothing below that.
+Going further down will be reverse engineering.
 The ultimate (and punishable) NO NO.

-But (beside LINUX variants) there are few more OS-es, on the market today.
+But (besides LINUX variants) there are a few more OS-es, on the market today.
 Do we know more about them?
 We do not.
 Make no mistake:

 No modern, commercial OS will have it’s detailed Architecture published.

-I have seen WIN10 and I am using it right now.
-WIN10 “feels” to me as an OS well architect-ed.
-I can “feel” it is quicker then its predecessors working inside the same VM with the same amount or RAM and same sized HD, and same underlying host hardware.
+I have seen WIN10 and WIN11 and I am using them right now.
+WIN10/11 “feels” to me as an OS well architect-ed.
+I can “feel” it is quicker than its predecessors working inside the same VM with the same amount of RAM and same sized HD, and the same underlying host hardware.
 But, I am an Architect and I should be able to objectively quantify this subjective opinion of mine.
 And, I will.
 Here it is.

 OS Architecture is the biggest crown jewel in every software company’s crown.
 But there is much more to it.
 Architecture is not to be sold and it is not ever to be seen.
 Ever.
-OS Architecture is the gem stone of great magical power.
-Power that is lost as soon as the stone is seen.
+OS Architecture is the gemstone of great magical power.
+The power is lost as soon as the stone is seen.

 A rather quantum situation: we know it is there and we know it is fundamental.
 But we can not directly observe it.

 That is the real technical explanation for you, on what is OS Architecture today.
-Windows 10 including.
+Windows 10 and Windows 11 including.

-1: Software is not built from brick and mortar, and is thus much easier to bend this simple rule: First Architect, then design and then build.
-It is even feasible to break this rule and establish software development cycling.
-But, never without skipping any of these three phases.
+1: Software is not built from brick and mortar and is thus much easier to bend this simple rule: First Architect, then design, and then build.
+Bend in the context of software development cycling.
+True, but, never without skipping any of the three phases.
 Never.
-Which (we can only speculate) was exactly the case with Windows 0.x in those primordial days of software industry.
+This (we can only speculate) was exactly the case with Windows 0.x: Architecture was skipped, in those primordial days of Windows.